keheintz/keheintz.github.io/_pages/research.md

 collaboration, now searching for the most exotic GRBs.
 We have access to almost all instruments mounted at the four VLT unit telescopes, including several other instruments mounted at smaller telescopes all over the world (such as the NOT).
-The main science goals of this programme is to investigate and obtain follow-up observations of high-redshift GRBs, short GRBs and otherwise peculiar transients.
+The main science goals of this programme are to investigate and obtain follow-up observations of high-redshift GRBs, short GRBs and otherwise peculiar transients.